 THRIVE Affordable Vet Care was having trouble getting insights from their reviews and surveys, which the company collected on two different platforms.
 Benjamin Trotter, THRIVE’s VP of Marketing, realized that the best way to help his team understand patient sentiment was to centralize patient feedback.
 Employees were then able to monitor issues across THRIVE’s 100+ locations in one place and hone in on specific locations that were underperforming.
 After making the change, THRIVE saw improvements in overall star rating and NPS across locations.

-Check out the complete interview with Benjamin Trotter, VP of Marketing at THRIVE Affordable Vet Care, here.
+Catch the complete interview with Benjamin Trotter, VP of Marketing at THRIVE Affordable Vet Care in our on-demand webinar.

 Keep an eye on sentiment across the customer journey